 He saw Chen Chang Xin instructing a group of students on martial arts and breathing techniques.
 Excited, Yang watched attentively and then proceeded to practice what he saw alone when he had the spare time.
 This went on for some time.
 As a servant Yang often mingled with the members of the Chen family and was treated as a part of the household.
 One day, some of Chen Chang Xin’s students were practicing and they made some mistakes, Yang corrected them without knowing that Chen was nearby watching.
 Chen was surprised that Yang knew his art and asked him to explain how he learnt it.
 Being honest, Yang told Chen how he had come to learn the art.
 Chen then asked Yang to demonstrate all that he had learnt.
 After Yang’s demonstration, he sighed that Yang, who did not receive formal instruction but learnt by watching, had learnt more than his students and agreed to accept Yang as a student.

 Yang returned to Yung Nien where he taught martial arts for a living.
 So great was his skill that he was never defeated.
-His art was so soft and yielding that people called it `mien quan’ (cotton boxing) or `hua quan’ (neutralising boxing).
+His art was so soft and yielding that people called it `mien quan’ (cotton boxing) or `hua quan’ (neutralizing boxing).
 In all his matches, he never hurt anyone.
-He also travelled widely, testing his skills and making friends with fellow boxers.
+He also traveled widely, testing his skills and making friends with fellow boxers.

 Taijiquan Gets Its Name

 When Yang Lu Chan first taught the art in Yung Nien, his art was referred to as ‘Mien Quan’ or (Cotton Fist) or ‘Hua Quan’ (Neutralizing Fist), it was not yet called Taijiquan.
 Whilst teaching at the Imperial Court, Yang met many challenges, some friendly some not.
 But he invariably won and in so convincingly using his soft techniques that he gained a great reputation.